Roland Garros – The French Open

 Discover France with Interrail

 While Paris may be one of the most-visited French cities, don’t just stop there.
 An Interrail pass will unlock a range of travel options for you across the country, making it easy to hop on and off of trains and see more of la belle France!
-If you fancy branching out further than France, read our guide to the best alternative city trips in Europe.
+If you fancy branching out further than France, read our guide to trains in Europe.